 The Austrian president: who is currently in power in Austria?

-Dr. Alexander Van der Bellen is currently Federal President of the Republic of Austria (Bundespräsident) and head of state.
+Alexander “Sasha” Van der Bellen is currently the Federal President of the Republic of Austria (Bundespräsident) and head of state.
 He was inaugurated in 2017 and will serve for a term of six years.
 He also represents the first time a former Green Party leader has ever been elected to the presidency.
 The president is elected by the people of Austria.

 The main Austrian political parties

-There are currently five main political parties in the Austrian Parliament and below is an overview of each one.
+There are currently five main political parties in the Austrian Parliament, and below is an overview of each one.

 The Austrian People’s Party (ÖVP)